 - Blends (with short vowels)

-- Short vowel variations – introduce Consonant Digraphs: -ck = /k/ after short vowels, and others with short vowels
+- Short vowel variations – introduce Flossy words, a can say ŏ, Consonant Digraphs (two letters make one sound): -ck = /k/ after short vowels, and others with short vowels

 III.
 VOWEL PATTERNS